-Germany has limited entry to just EU citizens and residents, similar to the actions taken by other EU nations.
-Travel from the U.S. is still prohibited.
+The country, which entered a partial lockdown on 2 November with bars and restaurants shutting down except for take-out services, has limited entry to just E.U. citizens and residents, similar to the actions taken by other E.U. nations.

 EU passport holders are allowed entry, including permanent residents of Schengen countries, plus Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay and the United Arab Emirates.

-Hungary banned foreigners entirely early on in the pandemic but began lifting lockdown restrictions on its own citizens in May.
-As of July 15, 2020, the country revised its entry requirements.
-Currently, it classifies countries as “green,” “yellow” or “red” based on the state of the pandemic in that nation, according to the U.S. Embassy in Hungary.
+Hungary banned foreigners entirely early on in the pandemic and began lifting lockdown restrictions on its own citizens in May.
+But this fall, the country revised its entry requirements and has once again banned foreigners.
+Currently, it classifies countries as “green,” “yellow” or “red” based on the state of the pandemic in that nation.

-Hungarian citizens and their relatives can enter Hungary from another country designated as “green” with no health screening.
-Hungarians entering from “yellow” or “red” countries are subject to a 14-day quarantine after receiving a health screening at the border.
-An exception to this policy is if they can provide two negative COVID-19 tests taken 48 hours apart in the previous five days.
-A person from a “yellow” country can be released from the quarantine requirement after the first negative test, but those coming from “red” countries must have two.
+Only Hungary is considered a “green” country.
+All other countries are currently deemed “red” and people from those countries are not allowed to enter Hungary.
+Hungarians entering from “yellow” or “red” countries are subject to a 10-day quarantine after receiving a health screening at the border.
+An exception to this is if they can credibly show two negative coronavirus tests 48 hours apart in the previous five days.

-As of Aug.
-19, Iceland will be imposing stricter entry restrictions for those eligible to travel there.
+Beginning 19 August, Iceland imposed stricter entry restrictions for those eligible to travel there.
 This even applies to residents of Iceland, except for children born after 2005.
 Anyone entering will have to get a coronavirus PCR test at the airport upon arrival.
 Then, four to five days after this initial test, you’ll have to get a second COVID-19 test.
 During that time frame between tests, you must self-quarantine until the results of both tests come back negative.
-To even be eligible for this test, you must be a resident of the aforementioned countries (U.S. residents are not included at this time).
+To even be eligible for this test, you must be a resident of the aforementioned countries.
 As an alternative to the testing requirements, travellers can opt to self-quarantine for a full 14-day period.

-All arrivals from outside Ireland including citizens and residents are required to isolate themselves for two full weeks.
-You’ll also need to fill out a “Passenger Locator Form” saying where you will be quarantining.
+All arrivals from outside Ireland, including citizens and residents, are required to isolate themselves for two full weeks.
+Visitors also need to fill out a “Passenger Locator Form” saying where they will be quarantining.
 There is a fine of up to $2,860 or six months in jail for refusing to fill out the form or falsifying records.

 Rome-Ciampino Airport (CIA) and the Aeroporto di Firenze-Peretola (FLR) in Florence and other Italian airports have all reopened.

-“We urge you to postpone or cancel travel to Kosovo this summer.
+“We urge you to postpone or cancel travel to Kosovo.
 Kosovo remains under a Level 4 Health Advisory – Do Not Travel due to Covid-19.
 The health situation is deteriorating, and public institutions are struggling to keep up with demand.
 It is possible that border restrictions could be re-imposed with little notice, and the frequent changes are causing confusion at airports and borders.”

 Latvia has reopened to EU countries (including the U.K.), as well as to non-EU passport holders that hold EU permanent residence permits.
-Residents of several other countries outside are allowed to enter, which the list can be found here.
+Residents of several other countries outside the EU are allowed to enter.
+That list can be found here.